mehulagg/gitlab/doc/api/lint.md

 }
 ```

-### Using jq to create and process YAML & JSON Payloads
+### Use jq to create and process YAML & JSON Payloads

 To `POST` a YAML configuration to the CI Lint endpoint, it must be properly escaped and JSON encoded.
 You can use `jq` and `curl` to escape and upload YAML to the GitLab API.